 Always use the factory settings for initial starting.
-Only use these settings when
+Only use these settings when the factory settings have been lost.

 Higher nitro requires a richer fuel mixture.
 When running 33% fuel, richen your high speed needle 3/4 turn if previously running 20% nitro and then re-tune the engine for maximum performance.